Associate Professor of English

-Professor Elliott primarily teaches first-year writing courses, including Rhetoric and Composition plus Rhetoric and Research.
-These courses are designed to give new AU students the writing skills they need — and hone the skills they already have — to be successful in their college coursework, regardless of the majors they choose.
-Elliott is also a certified K-6 teacher in Indiana and teaches Language Arts methods to prospective secondary English teachers.
+Professor Elliott teaches first-year writing courses, including Rhetoric and Composition plus Rhetoric and Research.
+These courses are designed to give new AU students the writing skills they need — and hone the skills they already have — to be successful in their college coursework.
+He also helps recruit, teach, and oversee student writing tutors, while also a certified K-6 teacher in Indiana and teaches Language Arts methods to prospective secondary English teachers.

-His research interests include digital rhetoric and composition studies of students with disabilities.
-As the father of three sons, the youngest of whom has autism, Elliott is deeply interested in issues of access and accommodation for all students no matter what their perceived limitations.
+His research interests include the dynamics of first-year composition, digital rhetoric and composition studies of students with disabilities.
+As the father of three sons, the youngest of whom has autism, Elliott is deeply interested in issues of access and accommodation for all students.
 He enjoys presenting his work at regional and national conferences and being part of the dialogue of how best to serve all learners.
 His family is broadly interested in autism advocacy.